Donders-Institute/hpc-wiki-v2/docs/cluster_howto/ide-vscode.rst

 You can also use the code CLI inside the computational node.

 1. Start an Interactive job.
 2. Repeat the above steps 2-4.
-You can now using VScode inside the computational node.
+You can now using VSCode inside the computational node.

 Using the the VSCode Remote Extension (On 'your' local VSCode)